hammadtq/Timski/README.md

 The app does require a central service to keep track of invitations sent to other users.

+The app is built using Swift and XCode.

 The app was pulled from iOS store on 1st February 2019 due to the lack of the funding.

 It's available under MIT License.